-A resolution was presented to the e City Council on After review, the City Council decided to adopt this plan on A copy of the resolut ion has been included on the CD in Appendix E.
+A resolution was presented to the City Council on August 2, 2021.
+After review, the City Council decided to adopt this plan on October 18, 2021.
+A copy of the resolution has been included on the CD in Appendix E.